ayushh089/InkCode/README.md

 npm start
 ```

-## Contributing

-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please reach out to us at support@inkcode.com.
+For any questions or feedback, please reach out to us at guptaayush1280@gmail.com